Burnout has increased during the COVID-19 pandemic

 “University already brings an assortment of challenges that can tax our coping skills if we’re not careful.
 Add in the extra anxiety the pandemic has caused, grief over all the experiences we missed out on this year, and the isolation from social distancing, and our reserves are at greater risk of being drained to the point of burnout,” Wheeler said in her statement.

-Wheeler also stated that burnout symptoms may be confused with depression.
+Wheeler also stated that burnout symptoms may be confused with depression symptoms.

-“They can both leave you feeling exhausted and unhappy and downright terrible,” the statement read.
+“They can both leave you feeling exhausted and unhappy and downright terrible,” Wheeler said.

 It’s important for students to be mindful of avoiding burnout by paying attention to the signs before they arise, yet this can be a challenge with the many assignments, responsibilities and due dates that the average student must adhere to.